Dior holds French royal court in Death Star for Paris show

 “I have had a love story with Dior for a long time,” said Bruni-Sarkozy before the show.

-The singer-songwriter laughed when asked if she was ever tempted to return to the catwalk: “I‘m over the age of runway modeling.
+The singer-songwriter laughed when asked if she was ever tempted to return to the catwalk: “I‘m over the age of runway modelling.
 Now I‘m happy to just watch the pretty young girls.”

 Just as well, as some of the models half her age appeared to struggle in the wobbly, hand-knitted high heels and form-fitting boots accompanying looks that imparted a whiff of Edwardian fetish.